Avilash-B/avilash-blog/README.md

-# NeuralPulse - AI Blog
+# AvilashPulse - AI Blog

-NeuralPulse is a modern, responsive blog focused on AI, GenAI, Computer Vision, and Deep Learning topics.
+AvilashPulse is a modern, responsive blog focused on AI, GenAI, Computer Vision, Tech and Deep Learning topics.
 This project is built with Next.js and designed to be deployed on GitHub Pages.

 ## Features